iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > Since I never received a call from the department of health when I tested positive to contact trace and give me the code to input in the app, this is a useless battery drainer.<br> :date: __2020-12-20 23:05:30__

 > We need help to stop those people who have been involved with this issue<br> :date: __2020-12-17 02:29:28__

-> I ACTUALLY WORK IN THE RED ZONE..
-AND NOT ONE TIME HAVE I BEEN ALERTED...<br> :date: __2020-12-14 17:50:49__

-> Fake just makes up number s that are not true it needs location they say it does not track you then y you need location?<br> :date: __2020-12-14 17:45:08__

-> App drains my phone battery really fast.
-I had to uninstall it.<br> :date: __2020-12-13 12:21:18__